 Psyllium Husk - Helps waste to pass through the gut cleanly, replaces the insoluble fibre you wont be having and facilitates more efficient evacuation of waste (better poos).
 I don't stock plain Psyllium but I do have Go Daily which will work just as well and is great for long term use to keep your gut in good order.

 MSM - Is anti-inflammatory, will assist healing of the gut and reduce inflammation.
 Take one before meals but don't take more than the manufacturer recommends.

 Protein: Two to three portions per day.
 Eggs, Wild caugh fish, shell fish, grassfed meat, poultry, pressure cooked beans and lentils.

-Nuts & Seeds: Maximum 50g per day and stick to Brazil, walmut, pecans, macadamia, pine nuts, flax, hemp seeds.
+Nuts & Seeds: Maximum 50g per day and stick to Brazil, walnut, pecans, macadamia, pine nuts, flax, hemp seeds.

 Drinks: High quality herbal teas (not fruit teas), water, water with fresh lemon juice, one coffee per day.

 Seasonings: Vinegar,high quality sea salt or himalayan pink (less plastic ), lemon juice, mustard, wheat free wasabi